CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 What the experts say

 ‘Middle child syndrome’ is something a lot of parents worry about, fearing their middle born might get lost in the shuffle.
-Research may back up that concern: One study found that while older or younger children were more likely to go to their parents when they were in trouble, middle children tended to turn to their siblings for help, and first and last borns were much more likely than middle borns to point to their mom as the person they felt closest to.
+Research may back up that concern: One study found that while older or younger children were more likely to go to their parents when they were in trouble, middle children tended to turn to their siblings for help.
+Plus, first and last borns were much more likely than middle borns to point to their mom as the person they felt closest to.

 But middle child characteristics can vary depending on the gender of the child, Asquith says.
 “I’ve seen that if the firstborn is a boy and the second child is a girl, both might be treated by their parents like ‘oldest’ children since they’re the first of each gender,” she says.